amostajabi/amostajabi.github.io/_pages/cv.md

 Working Papers
 ======
-* Competition Dynamics, Market Homogeneity, and Innovation: A Study of Product Market Changes in Platform Marketplace
+* Competition Perception: How Market Size and Homogeneity Shape Competition and Innovation Dynamics in Platform Markets
+  * Job Market Paper
-  * In preparation for submission
+  * In preparation for journal submission
-  * Best Paper Nomination at AOM TIM Division
+  * Best Paper Nomination at AOM TIM Division (2023)
+* Navigating the Paradox: The Dual Impact of Platform Policies on Quality Improvement and Creating Frictions for Firms
+  * Data Collection and Analysis
+  * In collaboration with Prof. Keyvan Vakili (LBS)

 Honors and Awards
 ======